Web Content Accessibility Guidelines – WCAG for Fair Play on the Web

 SHARE THIS BLOG

-Web is for all.
-Just as with any other public utility web content access is viewed as required to be egalitarian and web accessibility is expected to recognize a wide range of users, which includes people with disabilities.
-With this aim to let people with varied range of abilities equally benefit from the internet, the World Wide Web Consortium or W3C has laid down Web Content Accessibility Guidelines or WCAG.
-The current edition of the guideline WCAG 2.0 is a robust, stable and easy-to-implement set of instructions intended to guide web developers and authors worldwide while designing a people friendly website and delivering intelligible content.
+The web is for all.
+Just as with any other public utility, web content access is viewed as required to be egalitarian, and web accessibility is expected to recognize a wide range of users, which includes people with disabilities.
+With the aim of letting people with a varied range of abilities equally benefit from the internet, the World Wide Web Consortium or W3C has laid down Web Content Accessibility Guidelines or WCAG.
+The current edition of the guideline WCAG 2.0 is a robust, stable, and easy-to-implement set of instructions intended to guide web developers and authors worldwide while designing a people-friendly website and delivering intelligible content.

 The goal of WCAG 2.0 is to provide unbiased access to users who could otherwise have difficulty using the tools designed for a fully abled human.
-As an example, a user with motor disability might find it difficult to use the mouse to navigate, in such instance the website has to mandatorily provide navigation system that uses only the keyboard.
+As an example, a user with motor disability might find it difficult to use the mouse to navigate; in such an instance, the website has to mandatorily provide a navigation system that uses only the keyboard.
 This also helps elderly people who can’t control the mouse precisely to navigate through a site.

 Core Principles of WCAG 2.0

-According to W3C website the WCAG guideline is organized around four principles.
+According to the W3C website, the WCAG guideline is organized around four principles.

 1. Perceivable – Information and user interface components must be presentable to users in ways they can perceive.